Jacob J. Aulenbacher

-Jacob J. Aulenbacher (May 3, 1857 – February 26, 1931) was a member of the Wisconsin State Assembly.
+Jacob J. Aulenbacher (May 3, 1857 – February 26, 1931) was an American politician who served as a member of the Wisconsin State Assembly.

 Biography

 Aulenbacher was born on May 3, 1857, in Richfield, Washington County, Wisconsin.
 He died at his farm near Richfield on February 26, 1931.

 Career

 Aulenbacher was a member of the Assembly during the 1915 and 1917 sessions.
 Other positions he held include Town Supervisor, Assessor and Town Chairman of Richfield.
 He was also a member of the Washington County, Wisconsin Republican committee.